 To the vegetable and chicken mixture add: 2 Tablespoons finely chopped fresh, Thyme leaves and 3/4 cups roughly chopped fresh Parsley leaves.

-In a medium sauce pot over medium high heat add: 1 1/2 Tablespoons unsalted butter, when the butter has just melted add: 4 finely minced cloves of Garlic stir and then fold in 8 ounces of thinly sliced Crimini mushrooms.
+In a medium sauce pot over medium high heat add: 1 1/2 Tablespoons unsalted butter, when the butter has just melted add: 2-4 finely minced cloves of Garlic (depending on how garlic you like it) stir and then fold in 8 ounces of thinly sliced Crimini mushrooms.
 Cook for 3-5 minutes until the mushrooms wilt, remove and add to the chicken mixture.

 In the same pan melt 3 Tablespoons of unsalted Butter sprinkle with 3 tablespoons of all-purpose Flour stirring constantly to make a roux.
 Cook for 2-3 minutes.
 Whisk in 1 cup of reserved Chicken stock – it will thicken quickly!
 Whisk in 1 cup of heavy Cream.
 Remove from heat and season generously with salt, black pepper and Tabasco sauce.
-Pour or the chicken mixture and stir to combine. taste again and adjust the seasoning.
+Pour over the chicken mixture stir to combine.
+Taste again, adjust seasoning.